-Under Alternative 1, construction activities would temporarily restrict land and water-based uses at several berths at the Northwest Slip that could affect short-term site-specific revenues, which could potentially result in impacts to Land Use and Socioeconomics.
+Under Alternative 1, construction activities would temporarily restrict land and water-based uses at several berths at the Northwest Slip.
 However, with implementation of mitigation measures, impacts to these areas and uses would be less than significant.

-Construction activities associated with Alternative 1 and Alternative 2 would have significant noise impacts, respectively, to sensitive receptors located near Berths 243-245 and the ARSSS, respectively.
+Construction activities associated with Alternative 1 and Alternative 2 would have significant noise impacts, respectively, to sensitive receptors located near Berths 243-245 and the ARSSS.
 However, mitigation measures would reduce impacts to less than significant levels.